 How to turn a chicken breast into a chicken cutlet: Place the chicken breast flat onto a cutting board.
 Starting at one side, slice the chicken breast in half horizontally, slicing it so that it opens up like a book; you will wind up with two flat pieces.
 Place each piece of chicken into a gallon freezer bag, use a mallet to flatten each one into approx. 1/2-inch thickness – you’ve just made chicken cutlets.

 Does this recipe make good leftovers?

-This pork dish makes great leftovers.
-As it rests, the flavors of the rice medley intensify, infusing themselves into the pork cutlets.
+This skillet meal makes fantastic leftovers.
+As it rests, the flavors of the rice medley intensify, infusing themselves into the cutlets.
 Because the cutlets are thin, the flavors can really penetrate the meat much more easily.

-More Delicious Pork Recipes to Enjoy (Including some Sausage and Bacon Favorites, Too) –
+More Delicious and Fast Recipes to Enjoy –

 - Honey-Thyme Sausage and Veggie Sheet Pan Meal